1. Media Artifact

 THEREFORE BE IT RESOLVED....

 2. The State will provide funds to properly train volunteers on accurate and up-to-date information on the benefits of vaccines.
-These vaccine agents will then be assigned to each county, in which they will be in charge of speaking at schools, job orientations, community events, etc. about the proper information of vaccines, and disproving common myths.
+These vaccine agents will then be assigned to each county, in which they will be in charge of speaking at schools, job orientations, community events, etc, about the proper information of vaccines, and disproving common myths.
 The vaccine agents will also be able to spread information about different options and programs for those who are uninsured.
 This will allow people without insurance to learn that although they are not insured, they are still available to receieve vaccines without paying full price out-of-pocket.

 (Add more "Resolved" clauses if necessary.)